Arambagh KS: Saiful Bari Titu era

 Arambagh KS appointed Saiful Bari Titu as head coach on 19 March 2016.

 Arambagh finished at sixth position in 2016 Bangladesh Football Premier League which is their best performance after 2009–10 Bangladesh League.
 They also played the final of Bangladesh Federation Cup after 15 long years where they lost the game to Dhaka Abahani by Lee Tuck's solitary goal.

 Maruful Haque era

-On 8 April 2017, Arambagh KS appointed former Bangladesh national football team head coach Maruful Haque as their new head coach.A few days later Arambagh also became the first club ever to introduce GPS system in Bangladesh football.
+On 8 April 2017, Arambagh KS appointed former Bangladesh national team head coach Maruful Haque as their new head coach.A few days later Arambagh also became the first club ever to introduce GPS system in Bangladesh football.

 On 10 February 2018, Arambagh KS celebrated their first ever domestic silverware in the club's history of about 60 years by defeating defending champion Chittagong Abahani in the final of 2017–18 Independence Cup by 2–0 margin at Bangabandhu National Stadium in Dhaka.

 The champions received taka 500,000 and the runners-up received taka 300,000 as prize money.
 Besides, Arambagh club management also announced taka 10,00,000 for the entire team.

-Arambagh defender Arif was named the man of the final and also the man of the tournament.
+Arambagh winger Mohammad Arifur Rahman was named the man of the final and also the man of the tournament.
 Arambagh striker Mohammad Jewel was adjudged the top scorer netting three goals.